-Some examples of terms or conditions that heritage staff, Municipal Heritage Committee and Council may request include:
+Some examples of terms or conditions that Council may request include:

-- If the proposed development could involve significant changes to the character of the District1, or is adjacent to the District, the City may require the proponent to supply a Heritage Impact Assessment and/or Conservation Plan, to be prepared by a qualified heritage consultant2, analyzing the impact of any proposed work on the heritage attributes of the property, neighbouring properties, and the HCD as a whole.
+- If the proposed development could involve significant changes to the character of the District, the City may require the proponent to supply a Heritage Impact Assessment and/or Conservation Plan, to be prepared by a qualified heritage consultant, analyzing the impact of any proposed work on the heritage attributes of the property, neighbouring properties, and the HCD as a whole.
 The report contains a fitting conservation strategy and recommends approval of the permit application as submitted, provides alternatives, or recommends refusal.
 Requirements for the scope and format of Heritage Impact Assessments are to be determined in consultation with City heritage staff. - Documentation of the property prior to the work being proposed in the application.
 This typically involves historical research, photography of current conditions, measured drawings and may also include requirements for salvage of identified components.
 Copies of the documents are typically submitted to the municipality for their records. - Archaeological assessments. - A heritage conservation easement agreement under the Act, to be registered on title, or similar covenant, requiring standards of maintenance or conservation work in return for permitted financial or planning incentives. - Commemoration of the property, for example through installation on the property of an interpretive plaque.